-This document provides an overview of the RACP's key positions in response to the COVID-19 pandemic, which have been developed in consultation with members.
+This document provides an overview of the RACP key positions in response to the COVID-19 pandemic, which were developed in consultation with members.

 The document is divided into five overarching areas:

 - 1. Healthcare worker health and safety

 - 2. Clinical care

 - 3. Public health

 - 4. Priority populations

 - 5. Equity and health system capacity